Rohith2320/rag-research-assistant/README.md

 ## Evaluation Results

-Evaluated against a custom 16-question test suite with ground-truth answers across four difficulty levels.
-Questions range from single-paper factual lookups to multi-paper reasoning tasks.
+I built a custom 16-question test suite with ground-truth answers spanning four difficulty levels, from single-paper factual lookups to multi-paper reasoning tasks.
+Running it revealed something interesting: the very hard questions outperformed the hard ones.
+Two of the hard category failures turned out to be evaluation design bugs, not system failures.
+One keyword mismatch ("triangulation" vs "trilateration"), one answer that contained the right information but missed the exact keyword.
+The one genuine system failure was the abstract chunk ranking higher than the experiments section for a specific app names query.

 <div align="center">